Home > Resources > How to transfer photos to your new iPhone

 • Both devices should be plugged into a power source.

 1. Turn on your new iPhone and place it near your old iPhone or iPad.
+If you have already activated your new device, reset it to its factory settings first.

 2. Follow the steps to come to the Quick Start screen.